 Sources in the Conspiracy-Pseudoscience category may publish unverifiable information that is not always supported by evidence.
-These sources may be untrustworthy for credible/verifiable information, therefore fact checking and further investigation is recommended on a per article basis when obtaining information from these sources.
+These sources may be untrustworthy for credible/verifiable information; therefore, fact-checking and further investigation is recommended per article basis when obtaining information from these sources.
 See all Conspiracy-Pseudoscience sources.

 Factual Reporting: LOW

-Press Freedom Rank: USA 45/180
+Press Freedom Rank: MOSTLY FREE

 Funded by / Ownership

 Gaia, Inc is a publicly-traded company on the NASDAQ under GAIA.
 Revenue is derived through paid memberships for content as well as advertising.